center-for-threat-informed-defense/defending-iaas-with-attack/docs/collection.rst

 You can also `download the collection
 <https://github.com/center-for-threat-informed-defense/defending-iaas-with-attack/tree/main/data>`__
-in machine-readable format (STIX JSON) for use in other tools or in case you want to write custom software to process the collection.
+in machine-readable format (STIX JSON) for use in other tools or if you want to write custom software to process the collection.